Early: December 12, 2014 Shorts $35 / Features $45

-We will notify the contact person listed under "Main Contact/Submitter" in the submitted application by May 19, 2014 via e-mail regarding the status of your film.
+We will notify the contact person listed under "Main Contact/Submitter" by May 11, 2015 via e-mail regarding the status of your film.

 I submitted my documentary last year and it was not accepted.
-Can I submit it again?
+Can I submit again?

-Generally speaking, no. However, if your film has undergone significant changes since the previous version submitted (60% or more) then you can request permission to resubmit the film via email to: programming@AFIDOCS.com.
+Generally speaking, no. However, if your film has undergone significant changes since the previous version submitted (60% or more) then you can request permission to resubmit by sending request via e-mail to: programming@AFIDOCS.com.
 If permission is granted, be sure to note on your application that you've previously submitted this film to AFI DOCS.

 My film has aired on television.
-Can I still submit it to AFI DOCS?
+Can I still submit to AFI DOCS?

-If your film has aired on television in the United States, then that version is not eligible for AFI DOCS.
-However, if you submit a significantly different version for consideration in the festival, it may be eligible.
-However, films which have aired on television, outside of the United States, are eligible for AFI DOCS.
+If your film has aired on television in the US, then that version is not eligible for AFI DOCS.
+However, if you submit a significantly different version for consideration in the Festival, it may be eligible.
+Films that have aired on television, but not within the US, are eligible.

 Can I submit more than one film?

 Yes.
-However you need to treat each film as a unique entry.
-A separate application must be submitted for each film.
+However you need to treat each film as a unique entry, and create a separate application for each.

 Can I submit a rough cut of my film?

 We strongly encourage you to submit a completed film – but we will accept late rough-cut submissions.
-Please be sure to indicate what is incomplete: temporary sound, no credits or titles, missing scenes, etc. AFI DOCS only screens completed films during the festival, and unfortunately does not have a venue for films which are a work in progress.
+Please be sure to indicate what is incomplete: temporary sound, no credits or titles, missing scenes, etc. AFI DOCS only screens completed films during the Festival, and unfortunately does not have a venue for works-in-progress.

-Can I submit an updated version of my film after I've already submitted it to AFI DOCS?
+Can I submit an updated version of my film after I've already submitted to AFI DOCS?